StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Approach

+\paragraph{Saturation Penalty:} Our diversity loss might cheat and obtain high diversity by generating blocks of over-saturated or under-saturated pixels.
+To discourage these effects, we apply a saturation penalty over number of pixels within a certain threshold.

+where $\lambda_{oversat}$ and $\lambda_{undersat}$ are the penalty weight for over-saturation and under-saturation respectively, $H$ and $W$ are the height and width of the images, $I_{i,j}$ is the pixel intensity at pixel location $(i,j)$, and $s$ is the saturation threshold (i.e., the maximum allowed pixel intensity).
+The penalty is computed as the mean squared difference between the pixel intensity and the saturation threshold.

-{\bf Recoloring} requires swapping persistent for transient components in all losses, except we do not use decorrelation loss while recoloring.
-Obtaining good results requires quite careful choice of loss weights ($\lambda$ coefficients).
-Corresponding $\lambda$ coefficients for both these edits are in our supplementary.
+{\bf Recoloring} requires swapping albedo and shading components in all losses, except we do not use decorrelation loss while recoloring.
+Obtaining good results requires quite a careful choice of loss weights ($\lambda$ coefficients).
+We experiment with several $\lambda$ coefficients for both these edits (Section~\ref{sec:model_selection} and supplementary).